PvPClt/project/album_en.md

 That is, in most cases, we don't kill the client, we just help him pass on to the "better" world.
 In fact, we only create a situation that facilitates this transition, and the rest is up to them.
 And as a rule, their death becomes the result of a brief or, conversely, a lengthy process of self-destruction.
 We simply exploit a bug in their psyche.

 For example.
 In the past, to stop a heart, we used cardiac glycosides.
 But that's pure poison.
 The autopsy will prove murder.
 That's the Stone Age.

-Now we handle your heart with care — like a Chinese vase.
-Not the slightest damage — and despite that, you die in five minutes.
+Nowadays, everything is done under the banner of humanism.
+We’re treating your heart with care — like a fine Ming vase.
+Not a single lesion, not a scratch on the myocardium — and yet, you burn out in five minutes.
 Do you realize how brilliant that is?
-It's a game-changer.
-Damn!

-We merely induce a powerful pain shock in the heart area.
-Just by affecting the nerve endings.
-And here's where the psyche takes over.
-The pain is so unbearable that it leads to one clear understanding: this is the end, I'm dying.
-What's the result?
-Panic, horror, hyper-stress — all this together leads to the patient's swift death.
-The heart can't withstand — not the pain — but the psychological load, the adrenaline dump.
-So, by and large, the person kills themselves.
-And we have nothing to do with it.
-Agreed?
+It’s a breakthrough of truly cosmic proportions.
+Dammit!

+We simply create a localized flash of unbearable pain near the heart.
+Just by stimulating the nerve endings.
+But that’s when your worst enemy steps in — your psyche.
+The pain is so excruciating that the brain instantly delivers a verdict: "This is the end, I’m dying."

+At that moment, the body turns into a self-destruction machine.
+A cocktail is dumped into the bloodstream that makes any lab-made chemical look like child's play.
+Adrenaline flows in buckets, followed by cortisol, norepinephrine...
+The body tries to save itself, constricting vessels until they’re like steel guitar strings.
+Blood pressure skyrockets, the blood thickens, and the brain, in a panic, keeps screaming: "More!"

+In the end, the heart doesn't fail because of the pain — it just can't handle the frantic electrical storm and the chemical surge.
+It starts fluttering like a trapped bird — that’s called fibrillation — and then it just stops, "burnt out" by its own hormones.

+See the trick?
+We don’t destroy anything ourselves.
+We just light a tiny spark — and the person panics and pours a gallon of gasoline on it, burning alive in the flames.
+It’s as simple as pie.
+We just hold the match, but you do the rest of the work of destroying yourself.
+With your own fear.
+Pure biology.

 **VECHIRKO:**

-— And therein lies the big flaw.
+— There's another side to the coin.
 Remember the old bitch and the autumn of 2023.
 We worked on her for exactly 90 days.
 Every single day, for 6-8 hours straight, I gave her that pain shock.
 And what?
 Did she die?
 Did she hell!
 Alive and well!
 Riding her damn bike!

 **SENKO:**